lucaspecina/watson-co-scientist/README.md

 ### Optional Dependencies

-The Watson Co-Scientist system includes a powerful Paper Knowledge Extraction System that benefits from several optional dependencies:
+The Raul Co-Scientist system includes a powerful Paper Knowledge Extraction System that benefits from several optional dependencies:

 1. **PyMuPDF (fitz)**: Enhances PDF processing capabilities for more accurate text and structure extraction
    ```bash